harrisonwsmith/model_proposal/ModelProposalFinal.md

         # set state variables
         self.t = 0
         self.space = numpy.array((0,0)) # this needs to be able to reference a 3D array I think

+        ## LS Comments ##
+        # How so?
+I don't believe you are trying to represent 3D space, correct?
+If you are looking
+        # to store multiple values for each individual position, you can get at that by having each space in the array store a list.

         self.num_farmers = ((self.grid_size)*(self.grid_size))
         self.farmers = []